LUNG CANCER SCREENING OVERVIEW

-Annual screening with low-dose CT scan is now recommended by many organizations, for current or former smokers (within the past 15 years) with a long smoking history.
+Annual screening with low-dose CT scan is now recommended by many organizations for current or former smokers (who quit within the past 15 years) with a long smoking history.
 Guidelines vary between organizations related to the specific criteria, including age and smoking history (table 1).
-UpToDate authors suggest annual screening for patients in good health who are felt to have a risk for lung cancer at least as great as those in the NLST randomized trial (age 55 to 74 years, a history of smoking at least 30 pack-years, and, if former smokers, have quit within the previous 15 years).
+UpToDate authors suggest annual screening for patients in good health who are age 55 to 80 years, have a history of smoking at least 30 pack-years, and, if former smokers, quit within the previous 15 years.
 They also note that patients who wish to avoid the high risk of false-positive results can reasonably choose not to be screened.

-Chest x-ray — Although many healthcare providers recommend an annual chest x-ray for patients who smoke, studies to date have not shown a benefit.
+Chest x-ray — Although many healthcare providers recommend an annual chest x-ray for patients who smoke, studies have not shown a benefit.
 In a large study comparing chest x-ray to CT for lung cancer screening, only CT showed reduced risk of death.
-Current guidelines recommend against screening at-risk subjects by chest x-ray in favor of screening by CT scan.
+Current guidelines recommend against screening at-risk subjects by chest x-ray.

 Sputum tests — Some studies have looked at the efficacy of analyzing a patient's sputum for evidence of cancer cells in order to detect lung cancer.
 So far, no clear benefit to this approach has been found.
 Additional studies that use new technologies to examine the sputum are underway.